guardian/mobile-n10n/docs/testing/09-rds-instance-class.md

 ## Test Results

+We executed four rounds of tests for each instance class and collected the performance figures of the harvester working on the last notification as the end result.
+They are listed below.

 ### Instance class `t4g.medium`
 | # | No. harvester invocations | Avg. processing (s) | Total harvester duration (s) | Error "marked as broken" |
 | ----------- | ----------- | ----------- | ----------- | ----------- |